 - Veteran was eligible under the 40-mile criterion under the Veterans Choice Program on the day before the VA MISSION Act was enacted into law (June 6, 2018), and

 - Veteran continues to reside in a location that would qualify them under that criterion.

 If both of these requirements have been met, a Veteran may be eligible if one of the following is also true:

 - Veteran lives in one of the five states with the lowest population density from the 2010 Census:

-North Dakota, South Dakota, Montana, Alaska, and Wyoming, or
+North Dakota, South Dakota, Montana, Alaska, and Wyoming.

 In this situation, VA is unable to schedule an appointment that is within both average driving time standards and wait time standards.
-For average drive time to a specific VA medical facility, the access standards are:
+For average drive time to the nearest VA medical facility that can provide the service, the access standards are: